NodyHub/fifi/README.md

 # Fifi

-Fifi collects server response header (or the [`Server`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server) banner) from a given list of urls and groups them.
+Fifi collects server response header from a given list of urls and groups them.

 ## Background